tevaughan/units/README.md

 ## Some Details

-- The library is extensible and reconfigurable via units.yml, which briefly defines the system of units.
+- The library is extensible and reconfigurable via `units.yml`, which briefly defines the system of units.
-    - A ruby script generates vnix/units.hpp from units.yml.
+    - A ruby script reads `units.yml` and generates
+        - vnix/units.hpp and
+        - vnix/units/dim-base-off.hpp.

 - Because vnix::units::dimval is a literal type, an instance can be a [constant expression](https://en.cppreference.com/w/cpp/language/constant_expression).